How To Feed A Loon

 • In a large skillet, heat the oil over medium heat.
 Sauté the onion until just starting to soften, about 4 minutes.
 Add the garlic and sauté another 30 seconds.
 Crumble the sausage into the skillet and cook it, stirring often with a wooden spoon, until fully cooked and no longer pink.
 Drain excess grease, if necessary.

-2 tbsp olive oil, 1 onion, 4 garlic cloves, 1 lb hot Italian sausage
+2 tablespoon olive oil, 1 onion, 4 garlic cloves, 1 lb hot Italian sausage

 • Stir in wine, oregano, salt and paprika.
 Bring to a boil and cook until liquid is almost evaporated.